Here at Nomad Capitalist, we frequently discuss the idea that governments thrive on taxing the ‘evil rich.’

 However, since the stamp tax is a one-time payment, it can be a better deal than paying an annual property tax.

 There are relatively few countries that truly have no property tax.
-Many have merely allowed property owners to pay a front-loaded sum in the form of a stamp tax or another fee that eliminates the need for never-ending taxation.
+Many have merely allowed property owners to pay a front-loaded sum in the form of a stamp tax or another fee that eliminates the need for never-ending property taxation.